haimengzhao/magic-microlensing/README.md

 Before training the models, you might want to simulate some light curves if you haven't got any.
 Use the script [`simulate/simulate.py`](./simulate/simulate.py) for the simulation.
 Note that this step is better done on a CPU cluster.

+# Model
+As described in the paper, MAGIC consists of a locator and an estimator.

+The locator is a one-dimensional U-Net, which can be found in [`model/locator.py`](./model/locator.py).

+The estimator is composed of [a neural controlled differential equation](https://github.com/patrick-kidger/torchcde) for feature extraction and [a mixture density network](https://github.com/JasonZHM/full-cov-mdn) for posterior modelling.
+See [`model/cde_mdn.py`](./model/cde_mdn.py).

-In case you'd like to customize the models for your own works, have a look at [the `model` folder](./model/).
+In case you'd like to customize the models for your own works, you should also have a look at the other files in [the `model` folder](./model/).

 # Citation
 If you find our work useful, please give us credit by citing our papers: